 Gift Aid is a great scheme which benefits registered charities and Community Amateur Sports Clubs (CASCs).
 If you are a Higher Rate Taxpayer, donating can also benefit you.
-The gift aid scheme is ran by the government and is a great way for both charities and the people that donate to financially benefit at the same time.
+The gift aid scheme is ran by HMRC and is a great way for both charities and the people that donate to financially benefit at the same time.

 If a donation is made by a donor who is part of the Gift Aid Scheme then the charity or CASC can claim and extra 25p for every £1.00 donated from the government.

 Charity claims 25% Gift Aid – total donation is now worth £125.00.

 Gift aid if you are a higher rate taxpayer

 If you are a Higher or Additional Rate taxpayer, then you can claim the difference between your tax rate (40% or 45%) and the basic rate of tax (20%) on your total charitable donation.

 You pay Higher Rate tax at 40%